foolofatook1/resilience-repository/README.md

 =====

 - Fix 'About' sticky note positioning and center text better for all sticky notes. [x]
-- !!!Make mobile compat as well!!! <-- Still of on mobile. [ ]
+- !!!Make mobile compat as well!!! <-- Still off on mobile. [ ]
+- See if you can make each table square the same exact size. [ ]
+- line up text with the margins of the video [ ]

 - make sticky notes change color on hover [x]
 - stylize text: nunito sans, make gray in resilience repository [x]
 - Add: "Click anywhere on the window to add to the flock." under the sticky notes. [x]